astronomer/terraform-provider-astro/docs/resources/deployment.md

 ### Required

-- `astro_runtime_version` (String) Deployment Astro Runtime version.
-The terraform provider will use this provided Astro runtime version to create the Deployment.
-The Astro runtime version can be updated with your Astro project Dockerfile, but if changed, the Terraform provider will have the original (and incorrect) Astro runtime version in its response.
-If the Terraform value is updated, the Deployment will be recreated with the new Astro runtime version.
 - `contact_emails` (Set of String) Deployment contact emails
 - `description` (String) Deployment description
 - `environment_variables` (Attributes Set) Deployment environment variables (see [below for nested schema](#nestedatt--environment_variables))